exhuma/python-course-advanced/slides/advanced_functions.rst

 Enforced Keyword Arguments
 --------------------------

-It is possible to *require* some arguments to be passed as keyword arguments:
+It is possible to *require* some arguments to be passed as keyword arguments.
+This is done by separating normal arguments from keyword arguments with a single ``*``:

 .. code-block:: python